Maruja Torres

-Maria Dolores Torres Manzanera known as Maruja Torres (Barcelona, 16 March 1943) is a Spanish writer and journalist.
+Maria Dolores Torres Manzanera, known as Maruja Torres (Barcelona, 16 March 1943), is a Spanish writer and journalist.
 She is a recipient of the Premio Planeta de Novela and the Premio Nadal.

 Biography

-Her parents were from Murcia and she was born in the El Raval neighbourhood.
-Her start as a journalist was thanks to Carmen Kurtz when she was 21 years old.
-Torres has worked for several publications (including La Prensa, Garbo, Fotogramas, Por Favor, and El País) and her opinions about the People's Party and Israeli government have been very controversial.
+Her parents were from Murcia, and she was born in the El Raval neighbourhood.
+Her start as a journalist was thanks to Carmen Kurtz when she was 21.
+Torres has worked for several publications (including La Prensa, Garbo, Fotogramas, Por Favor, and El País), and her opinions about the People's Party and Israeli government have been very controversial.

-She is considered a political leader of Feminism, specifically of the Spanish variant called "charismo" or "charocracia".
+She is considered a political leader of Feminism, specifically of the Spanish variant "charismo" or "charocracia".

 Her short story La desaparecida (The Woman who Disappeared) was included in Rainy Days - Días de lluvia: Short Stories by Contemporary Spanish Women Writers, an anthology edited by Montserrat Lunati, together with a translation into English.